 13. Grind oatmeal in a blender to create homemade oat flour.

+In terms of baking hacks, this one is a surefire winner.
 Pour old-fashioned, steel cut, or quick cooking oats into a blender and pulse on high for about 30 seconds or until the oatmeal becomes the consistency of flour.
+Oat flour is a great sub for traditional white flour.
+Look for gluten free oats if you want to keep your blend free from gluten allergies.

 14. Run granulated sugar through a blender or food processor as a quick DIY powdered sugar.